petrkucerak/blog/posts/Jak-tvorit-prezentace-as-code.md

 ---
-title: 'Prezentace as Code'
+title: 'Jak tvořit prezentace as code'
-metaTitle: 'Prezentace as Code'
+metaTitle: 'Jak tvořit prezentace as code'
 date: '2023-01-02'
 tags:
   - prezentace